Millsky/enhance-store/README.md

 ## Design Goals

-The goal of this npm package, is to make it easy to modularize large redux applications.
+The primary goal of this npm package, is to make it easy to modularize large redux applications.

 ### Design Goal 1:
-Avoid large central imports
+Avoid large central imports.

 ### Design Goal 2:
-Decouple independent features
+Decouple independent features.

 ### Design Goal 3:
-Only load logic if the component was rendered
+Only load logic if the component was rendered.

+### Design Goal 4:
+Allow for lazy loading of components.

 ## Installation